-Odds and ends and interesting facts about ebook publishing, about who is buying ebooks and where this industry might be heading in 2011:
+Odds and ends and interesting facts about ebook publishing, about who is buying ebooks and where this industry might be heading in the coming years.

 Ebook publishing finished 2010 with roughly $1 billion in sales: an astounding 800% year-on-year increase.
 It’s also well ahead of the projected sales figures I blogged about last year.

 John Pulizzi and Johnathan Kranz over at Junta42 have a great definition of what an ebook can (and should) be for businesses:

 Think of it as a white paper on steroids (the sexy white paper): a report, generally 12–40 or more pages in length, that presents complex information in a visually attractive, reader-friendly format.
 The content is both informative and entertaining; the tone, collegial; the format, “chunky” rather than linear, to facilitate skimming and scanning.

 Smashwords is now one of the largest distributors by title count of independent ebooks to retailers such as Apple, Barnes & Noble and Kobo.
 Not bad at all for a company that only 24 months ago started with just 140 books by 90 authors.
 I like these guys.

 Ebooks won’t replace all hard-copy books, but they are a suitable substitute for many—particularly in trade publishing.
 The attraction of ebooks is that they are convenient to buy and read right away, they’re affordable and they make keyword searches a cinch.
 But make no mistake: there are limitations to their form and design.